Can Stress Cause Acid Reflux?

 Coping with Stress-Related acid reflux

 People who experience stress-related acid reflux often struggle to find relief from their symptoms.
-However, there are various lifestyle changes that can help reduce stress and improve heartburn symptoms.
+However, various lifestyle changes can help reduce stress and improve heartburn symptoms.

 Stress management techniques such as mindfulness, deep breathing, and meditation can also help reduce stress and prevent heartburn.